-Leveraging multiple data points to assess risk of the transaction.
+Leveraging multiple data points to assess the risk of the transaction.
 At the most basic level, this includes using data such as Address Verification Systems (AVS), Credit Verification Value (CVV), and IP geolocation data.
 These are intended to verify a person’s identity at the point of transaction, by checking the billing address and physical code on the card in use.
-To increase effectiveness, these techniques can be bolstered with additional safeguards, such correlating IP geolocation to billing and shipping information.
+To increase effectiveness, these techniques can be bolstered with additional safeguards, such as correlating IP geolocation to billing and shipping information.
 Merchants may also consider automated transaction scoring, device ID, behavioral analytics and 3D secure tools, additional layers of fraud prevention that can be added to improve outcomes.

 Track suspicious activity.

 Tracking those customers that are potentially high-risk for committing fraud is essential to controlling fraud from the merchant POV.
 This involves flagging and tracking suspect activity, monitoring repeat customers – particularly those that have initiated chargebacks in the past – validating suspicious orders, as well as leveraging negative and positive lists.